The Marriage of Heaven and Hell Part I

-The Marriage of Heaven and Hell Part I is the sixth studio album by American power metal band Virgin Steele, released in 1994.
+The Marriage of Heaven and Hell Part I is the sixth studio album by American power metal band Virgin Steele, released in 1995.
 It is the first part of a trilogy of concept albums, comprising also The Marriage of Heaven and Hell Part II and Invictus, about the relationship between humanity and divinity.
-The songs of the album do not follow a storyline, but they were inspired by religion, mythology, poetry and the personal beliefs of lyricist DeFeis.
+The songs of the album do not follow a storyline, but they were inspired by religion, mythology, poetry and the personal beliefs of lyricist David DeFeis.

-De Feis and Pursino played all the bass lines on the album, after bass player Rob DeMartino had left the band.
+David De Feis and Ed Pursino played all the bass lines on the album after bass player Rob DeMartino had left the band.